Second regional Steering Committee convened on the “Resilient Water Solutions Against Climate Change in Jordan and Lebanon” project

-Meanwhile, Yassin emphasized the importance of regional collaboration to adapt to climatenbsp;change andnbsp;stressed the importance of international funding. ldquo;Joint efforts amongst Arab states to combat climate change and its implications on the water sector are of utmost importance.
-There is a need to promote and adopt innovative measures in different sectors such as water, agriculture, management of forests and natural reserves,rdquo;nbsp;said Yassin. ldquo;There is an unfulfilled commitment of industrial countries to fund adaptation projects in underdeveloped countries, where pledges committed during different climate summits have not reached 6%nbsp;of the total commitments,rdquo;nbsp;he added.
+Meanwhile, Yassin emphasized the importance of regional collaboration to adapt to climate change and stressed the importance of international funding. ldquo;Joint efforts amongst Arab states to combat climate change and its implications on the water sector are of utmost importance.
+There is a need to promote and adopt innovative measures in different sectors such as water, agriculture, management of forests and natural reserves,rdquo; said Yassin. ldquo;There is an unfulfilled commitment of industrial countries to fund adaptation projects in underdeveloped countries, where pledges committed during different climate summits have not reached 6% of the total commitments,rdquo; he added.

-Financed by the Adaptation Fund, the projectnbsp;works on enabling local communities to adapt tonbsp;increasing temperatures and declining precipitation levels that mostly lead to droughts, in addition to the varying rainfall patterns, which negatively affect agriculture.
-Finally, the project focuses on thenbsp;sustainable management and use of water resources through promoting water-efficient irrigation methods and permaculture, in addition to using non-conventional water sources, such as treated wastewater and harvested rainwater.nbsp;
+Financed by the Adaptation Fund, the project works on enabling local communities to adapt to increasing temperatures and declining precipitation levels that mostly lead to droughts, in addition to the varying rainfall patterns, which negatively affect agriculture.
+Finally, the project focuses on the sustainable management and use of water resources through promoting water-efficient irrigation methods and permaculture, in addition to using non-conventional water sources, such as treated wastewater and harvested rainwater.nbsp;

-To promote regional knowledge exchange, thenbsp;projectnbsp;also recentlynbsp;launched the virtual Community of Practice (CoP) ldquo;Urban Water and Climate Resilience in the Arab Region,rdquo;nbsp;anbsp;platform that brings experts and practitioners together to discusswater-related climate change impacts on cities hosting displaced communities, including discussions around urban adaptation solutions. — UNICnbsp;
+To promote regional knowledge exchange, the project also recently launched the virtual Community of Practice (CoP) ldquo;Urban Water and Climate Resilience in the Arab Region,rdquo; a platform that brings experts and practitioners together to discuss water-related climate change impacts on cities hosting displaced communities, including discussions around urban adaptation solutions.

 nbsp;